sagecodes/intro-to-python/README.md

 #### Popular Frameworks and libraries to keep in mind

-When learning more about Python you'll probably see someo of these pop up as you continue to study
+When learning more about Python you'll probably see some of these pop up as you continue to study

 - Web
 	- Django